wzscq/crvframe/README.md

     }

-This is the configuration of the core_user model，there should be a corresponding table named core_user in your app‘s database.
+This example is the configuration of the core_user model, and there should be a corresponding table named core_user in the app's database.

 **The meaning of each item:**

-  * **modelID** The idendtification of the model, also the table name of the model.
+  * **modelID** The idendtification of the model, which is also the table name of the model.

+  * **fields** The array of model fields.
+Eache field has following attributes:

+    * **field** The name of the field.

+    * **name** The label of the field on the web.

+    * **dataType** The value type of the field, currently, the crvframe support these types: varchar、int、datetime、decimal.

+    * **fieldType** Applies only to relationship fields and represents the relationship type.
+If the field is referenced to another model or by annother model, the field is the relationship field.crvframe support three relationship types: one2many、many2one、many2many.

+    * **relatedModelID** Applies only to relationship fields to indicate the referenced model.

+    * **relatedField** Applies only to one2many fields to indicate the related many2one field.
+Each one2many filed should has a corresponding many2one field in the related model.
+The one2many field is dummy and there is no actual field in the database table, which is only used by crvframe to identify relationships of models.

+    * **AssociationModelID** Applies only to many2many fields to indicate the association model.
+If this attribute is not set, crvframe uses literal ascending sort to connect modelID and relatedModelID the AssociationModelID, and there is a _ as separator between modleID and relatedModelID.

+    * **quickSearch**  This attribete indicates whether the field is used as a quick search field.
+When a user performs a quick search on a list view, all quick search fields are searched.